NAP Registered Parliamentarian (RP) Practice Exam

 1 / 20

-Motion to amend the agenda
+Motion to table

-Motion to adjourn
+Motion to amend

 Next Question